"Honeymoon at Bagdad Cafe"

 Photoshop.
 Photoshop.
 Photoshop.

-I love creating the compositions for my pieces.
-Most of theses works have been created for someone else or as a gift so I take a lot of inspiration from whom the piece is going to.
+I love creating the compositions for my artwork.
+Most of my paintings have been created for someone else as a gift so I take a lot of inspiration from whom the piece is going to.
+And I take a lot of pictures so I have a huge bank of imagery I can pull from.

-I take a lot of pictures and find ways to use pieces of them somewhere in the final product.
-My best friend and fellow artist, Cameron Derby, and I have a tin that contains all sorts of inspiration and concept terms that we pick from from time to time.
+If I’m drawing a blank on where to start?
+My best friend and fellow artist, Cameron Derby, and I have a tin that contains all sorts of concept terms that we pick from to jumpstart a new project.

 'Steel Flowers' is a great example of a typical composition.
 Out of our tin, I chose the concept term "100 years in the future" and thought about what a piece of art would look like in the future.
 As most cartoons taught me, the future would be chrome and everything would be technological.
-Then, my idea was organic matter would have to be recreated to make us still feel like a part of Earth.
-So the composition ended up being a part of steel flowers that someone bought that would have fallen onto the side of the road, in the rain, left there without anyone noticing.
+Then, my idea turned to organic matter that would have to be recreated to make us still feel like a part of Earth.
+So the composition ended up being steel flowers that someone bought that would have fallen onto the side of the road, in the rain, left there without anyone noticing.

 I used a photo taken on a trip to Belize almost 8 years prior, turned it metallic in Photoshop, and created one of my favorite pieces, 'Steel Flowers'.